-Performance comparison: ReductStore vs. Minio
+Performance comparison: ReductStore Vs. Minio

-We often use blob storage like S3, if we need to store data of different formats and sizes somewhere in the cloud or in our internal storage.
-Minio is an S3 compatible storage which you can run on your private cloud, bare-metal server or even on an edge device.
-You can also adapt it to keep historical data as a time series of blobs.
-The most straightforward solution would be to create a folder for each data source and save objects with timestamps in their names:
+S3-like blob storage is commonly used to store data of different formats and sizes in the cloud or internal storage.
+It can also accommodate historical data as a series of blobs.
+A simple approach is to create a folder for each data source and save objects with timestamps in their names:

 bucket